Sukoon Houseboat, Srinagar

 💡 Local Insider Tip

 Visit Char Chinar Island in the middle of Dal Lake — four ancient chinar trees on a tiny island.
 Best viewed from a Shikara or from the Nishat Bagh terrace.
 It’s free and takes 20 minutes by boat.
+In autumn, the four trees turn a spectacular crimson — one of the most photographed scenes in all of Kashmir.

 Day 2